mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 ## Avro Schema Generator

-If the CREATE TABLE statements for the tables aren't present in the current binary logs, the schema files must be generated with a schema file generator.
+The avrorouter needs to have access to the CREATE TABLE statement for all tables for which there are data events in the binary logs.
+If the CREATE TABLE statements for the tables aren't present in the current binary logs, the schema files must be created.

+In the direct replication mode, avrorouter will automatically create the missing schema files by connecting to the database and executing a `SHOW CREATE TABLE` statement.
+If a connection cannot be made or the service user lacks the permission, an error will be logged and the data events for that table will not be processed.

+For the legacy binlog mode, the files must be generated with a schema file generator.
 There are currently two methods to generate the .avsc schema files.

 ### Simple Schema Generator